-When first funded in 2016, the Pride Clinic (as it was known then) was launched with one outpatient therapist seeing patients a couple of hours each week.
-With research demonstrating members of the lesbian, gay, bisexual, transgender, and queer (LGBTQ) community do not typically seek out healthcare services, the team who submitted the grant proposal to the Albert Einstein Society to fund the clinic felt strongly that the old saying “If you build it, they will come.” would eventually prevail.
+When first funded in 2016 with help from the Albert Einstein Society, the Pride Clinic (as it was known then) was launched with one outpatient therapist seeing patients a couple of hours each week.
+With research demonstrating members of the lesbian, gay, bisexual, transgender, and queer (LGBTQ+) community do not typically seek out healthcare services, the team who submitted the grant proposal to the Albert Einstein Society to fund the clinic felt strongly that the old saying “If you build it, they will come.” would eventually prevail.

 “There’s a tremendous need for healthcare services geared to the LGBTQ+ community, so it’s wonderful to be able to expand our services, thanks to the generous grants from the Albert Einstein Society and EcoMedia,” says David Jaspan, DO, chair of the Department of Obstetrics and Gynecology for Einstein Healthcare Network and one of the original Albert Einstein Society grant requesters.

 Seeking to fill the healthcare and health education void that influences the health and well-being of the LGBTQ+ community, the Pride Program also offers comprehensive training and education throughout the network to ensure competent care is offered across all settings.
 Specialized components of the Pride Program seek to create a safe space for members of the LGBTQ+ community to access physical, social and emotional care.